arthurborgesdev/mint/README.md

 ## Flow/Use cases

+- Journey for non-logged users:

   - User enters into website and can browse list of products using a search tool without the need to login

   - User can check products and, if interested in buying, click on a button to display the provided contact information (the    information stating that the user already visualized the this data for that product will be save as a cookie, prevented him or her to click again, but always showing it for that specifically product upon every visualization)

   - Upon clicking the button, data is saved into server adding 1 point of interest to that product (Maybe should be interesting    registering the location - State and City from that user.
 It's better to do that using a ip geolocation api automatically instead    of requiring the user to accept the geolocation prompt)

+- Journey for registering user:

+  - He or She needs to provide:
+    - Name (first or full)
+    - email
+    - Country (they need to search by it on a input)
+    - password
+    - prefered contact info (text field, can be updated when he or she needs it)

   - A logged user can showcase its products for free, putting photos, description, title, contact information and price.
 He or She only needs to create a profile with name, phone number and Location.

 - The service will be always free for everyone

+- Journey for the logged buyer:

+  - When a logged/registered user tries to buy from another registered user, both the information from countries will be recorded correctly

 # IP Geolocation API Test MVP

-- Spawn a single HTML with a button for shown a user telephone when clicked on AWS S3
+- Spawn a single HTML with a button for shown a user contact info when clicked on AWS S3 (simple preact app)

 - Create a user with telephone with a single product on AWS DynamoDB